 Most of the blog posts I write are evergreen.
 On Easy Peasy Foodie I write mainly recipes – sure some of them are seasonal, but the vast majority are ‘evergreen’.
 That is, they are just as tasty in June or January!
 On Productive Blogging it’s the same thing: almost all my posts are relevant whether you read them today or in 3 months’ time… or in 3 years’ time.
 (And if they are not, I’ll update them, so they are!)

-Every time I create a new post, I create a really good set of social media posts (I can afford to spend a little longer writing better ones now I know that they’ll be shared again and again) and then I put them into my ReQueue, which is set to reshare my posts once a month.
+Every time I create a new post, I create a really good set of social media posts (I can afford to spend a little longer writing better ones now I know that they’ll be shared again and again) and then I put them into my ReQueue, which is set to reshare my posts on a regular schedule.

-ReQueue will then keep sharing those posts every single month without me having to lift a finger!
+ReQueue will then keep sharing my evergreen social media posts every single month without me having to lift a finger!